calvellido/focus-options-polyfill/README.md

 * https://github.com/mathiasbynens/document.scrollingElement

-Also, to overcome its absence if you are executing this polyfill through [`jsdom`](https://github.com/jsdom/jsdom), you should place this in your setup:
+Also, to overcome its absence if you are executing this polyfill through [`jsdom`](https://github.com/jsdom/jsdom), you could place this in your setup:

 ```js
 document.scrollingElement = document.documentElement